privy-io/permissionless-example/README.md

 npm i
 ```

 3. Initialize your environment variables by copying the `.env.example` file to an `.env.local` file.
 Then, in `.env.local`, paste your **Privy App ID** from the [Privy console](https://console.privy.io) and your **Pimlico Bundler and Paymaster URLs** from the [Pimlico dashboard](https://dashboard.pimlico.io/).
-This app uses the **Base Goerli** testnet; you should make sure to apply the same settings to your Pimlico configuration in the dashboard.
+This app uses the **Base Sepolia** testnet; you should make sure to apply the same settings to your Pimlico configuration in the dashboard.

 ```sh
 # In your terminal, create .env.local from .env.example